 AdaptationAdjustment or preparation of natural or human systems to a new or changing environment which moderates harm or exploits beneficial opportunities (Source: EPA Glossary).

 BiogenicProduced or brought about by living organisms.

 Ecosystem ServiceBenefits people derive from ecosystem.
 Ecosystem services are typically grouped in four broad categories: provisioning, such as the production of food and water; regulating, such as the control of climate and disease; supporting, such as nutrient cycles and crop pollination; and cultural, such as spiritual and recreational benefits.
 (Source: Wikipedia)

 Food InsecurityThe USDA Economic Research Service (ERS) defines food insecurity as a household characteristic.
 Food insecure households are those for which “consistent access to adequate food is limited by a lack of money and other resources at times during the year” (See more at: USDA-ERS).

 Food InsecurityThe state of being without reliable access to a sufficient quantity of affordable, nutritious food.
 During the first decade of this century, more than 800 million people live every day with hunger or food insecurity as their constant companion (see also National Academy of Science definitions).

-Food losses refer to the decrease in edible food mass throughout the part of the supply chain that specifically leads to edible food for human consumption.
+Food LossFood losses refer to the decrease in edible food mass throughout the part of the supply chain that specifically leads to edible food for human consumption.
 Food losses take place at production, post-harvest and processing stages in the food supply chain.
 Food losses occurring at the end of the food chain (retail and final consumption) are rather called “food waste”, which relates to retailers’ and consumers’ behavior.

-Food security exists “when all people at all times have access to sufficient, safe, nutritious food to maintain a healthy and active life.”
-Learn about the three pillars of food security at the World Health Organization (WHO) website and the four dimensions of food insecurity at the FAO website.
+Food SecurityFood security exists “when all people at all times have access to sufficient, safe, nutritious food to maintain a healthy and active life.”
+According to the World Health Organization (WHO), the three pillars of food security are: availability, access and (safe) utilization.
+In addition you can learn about the four dimensions of food insecurity at the FAO website.

-Food waste is a component of food loss and occurs when an edible item goes unconsumed as a result of human action or inaction, such as food discarded by retailers as a result of appearance or plate waste by consumers.
+Food WasteFood waste is a component of food loss and occurs when an edible item goes unconsumed as a result of human action or inaction, such as food discarded by retailers as a result of appearance or plate waste by consumers.

-An index (i.e., a relative measure) of how much heat a greenhouse gas traps in the atmosphere over a chosen time horizon, relative to that of carbon dioxide.
+Global Warming Potential (GWP)An index (i.e., a relative measure) of how much heat a greenhouse gas traps in the atmosphere over a chosen time horizon, relative to that of carbon dioxide.
 The GWP represents the combined effect of the differing times these gases remain in the atmosphere and their relative effectiveness in absorbing outgoing thermal infrared radiation.
 Although the most common time horizon is 100 years, GWP have been reported also for time horizons of 20 years and 500 years.

 Green ManureA fertilizer consisting of growing plants that are plowed back into the soil.

 Greenhouse Gas (GHG)